libp2p/specs/http/peer-id-auth.md

         <varint-length> + "origin=" + server-name +
         <varint-length> + "client-challenge=" + base64-encoded-client-chosen-client-challenge
         ```
+        * The same notes from mutual authentication apply here as well.
 1. The client can now authenticate the server.

 ## Authentication Endpoint